nhsuk/alphahealth/depression-and-anxiety/managing-depression-and-anxiety.md

 There is lots of support out there to help you manage your depression or anxiety.

 ##Talking to people who know what it’s like
-Being open and talking to people who’re dealing with MMAD can help with:
+Being open and talking to people who’re dealing with depression and anxiety can help with:

-- shifting your focus to positive things that happened
+- focussing on more positive things that have happened
 - making things look less black and white
-- not jumping to negative conclusions
+- not thinking the worst
-- not labelling yourself badly
+- not thinking of yourself badly

 Your GP might be able to refer to:

 - local befriending groups - meet a trained volunteer and do something enjoyable together
-- peer support worker - someone with MMAD who can help you access services such as
+- peer support worker - someone with depression and anxiety who can help you access services

 ###Organisations that can help you get talking